Saigon Vietnam - travel blog 2019

 Location: District 10

 Saigon pagodas and temples

-For those who are interested in religious buildings with beautiful architecture, the temples and pagodas of Ho Chi Minh City certainly promise beautiful visits.
+For those who are interested in religious buildings with beautiful architecture, the temples and pagodas of Ho Chi Minh City certainly promise beautiful visits and experiences.
 Let us cite in particular the names of Thien Hau, Ngoc Hoang or Emperor of Jade, Giac Lam, Vinh Nghiem which, sacred and varied in style, will leave you with unforgettable moments.